AtomicScript/CatGrind/information/README.md

 ## Incomplete:
 * score saved!
 * add a mob that tries to kill the player ( not steal)
-* menu screen missing option and stats
+* menu screen missing  stats
+* change from coin to score in cost
+* change the GUI of the top
 * Use spritesheet instead of images

 ## ideas: